 b) Normally, a minimum of 24 units in Educational Psychology and/or Psychology.
 This must include:

 d) Two academic references; one of which is from the undergraduate honours supervisor, if applicable.
+Optionally, a third reference from someone who has supervised the applicant in counselling-related employment or volunteer work.

 f) Proficiency in the English language is essential for the pursuit and successful completion of graduate programs in the Werklund School of Education.
 Prior to admission to Graduate Programs in Education, an applicant whose primary language is not English may fulfill the English language proficiency requirement for academic purposes in one of the following ways: